zacharski/database-course/README.md

   * write a small amount of code to complete the task
   * evaluate what you have done by running the tests

-Tasks are evaluated on a five tier system.
+Tasks are evaluated on a four tier system.

 * **tier 1** the task code works and all code is 100% correct.
+The code is formatted correctly (indentation follows programming standards, comments when needed, no debugging print statements remain, no old code lines commented.)  - (100% xp)
-* **tier 2** around 90% of the task code works and there are a few coding errors.
+* **tier 2** the task code works and all code is 100% correct.
+However, the code is not formatted correctly -(65-75% xp)
-* **tier 3** most of the task code works and there are coding errors.
+* **tier 3** most of the task code works.
+However, there are coding errors or missing functions. - (25-50% xp)
-* **tier 4** some element works correctly but there are significant errors.
-* **tier 5** the code mostly does not work or was not submitted.
+* **tier 4** the code mostly does not work or was not submitted.  - (0% xp)

-For example, if a task is worth 20 points, you might get 20 for tier 1, 16 for tier 2, 12 for tier 3, 8 for tier 4 and zero for tier 5.
+For example, if a task is worth 20 points, you might get 20 for tier 1, 15 for tier 2, 7 for tier 3,  and zero for tier 4.

-You can submit up to two tasks per week.
+**You can submit up to two tasks per week.**

 ### Projects